Home · Blog · DeFi & Trading · · Updated Nov 24, 2025 · 5 min read

 “Banks can’t keep up with code.”

-That’s the quiet truth behind decentralized finance — and in the evolving world of DeFi, projects like SORA, Polkaswap, and TONSWAP are redefining how liquidity, governance, and cross-chain value connect.
+That simple idea sits at the center of decentralized finance — and in today’s DeFi landscape, networks like SORA, decentralized exchanges like Polkaswap, and mobile-native platforms like TONSWAP are reshaping how liquidity, governance, and cross-chain value move.

 TL;DR:

-DeFi (Decentralized Finance) replaces banks and brokers with transparent, programmable code.
+DeFi replaces banks and brokers with transparent code running on open networks.

 What Is DeFi (and Why It Matters)